Heart not hate. Books not bans. Freedom not fear.

 Mainstream parents don’t want to be told how to raise our children by a loud, vocal minority.
 Parenting is hard enough – we’re done letting extremists who want to ban books, censor school curriculums, and target families of transgender children with political attacks control the conversation.
 We want the freedom to raise our kids for the 21st century.

-What do I need to know about parental rights in k-12 schools?
+What do I need to know about “parents’ rights” in K-12 schools?

-So far, the “parents’ rights” agenda in schools has included some truly terrifying things: tracking kids’ menstrual cycles, requiring genital inspections for kids to participate in school sports, suing teachers who wear “I’m here” badges in support of LGBTQ+ students, and banning books about Anne Frank, Ruby Bridges, MLK Jr., LGBTQ+ kids, and even climate change.
+So far, the “parents’ rights” agenda in schools has included some truly terrifying things: tracking kids’ menstrual cycles, requiring genital inspections for kids to participate in school sports, suing teachers who wear “I’m here” badges in support of LGBTQ+ students, and banning books about Anne Frank, Ruby Bridges, Martin Luther King Jr., LGBTQ+ kids, climate change, and even books about book bans!
 None of these actually protect individual freedom.
 Instead, they’re about controlling what students and families believe, do, read, and learn.
 These bans and laws take away our rights and the rights of our kids.

-The groups behind “parents’ rights” are a small vocal minority, with big outside funding.
+The groups behind “parents’ rights” are a small but loud minority, with big outside funding.
 In many cases, the people yelling at school board meetings don’t even have kids in the school district.
 Even worse, they’ve become known for using harassment and intimidation to silence librarians, teachers, parents, students and community leaders.
 Moms for Liberty members have threatened people with gun violence, accused parents of child abuse and grooming, and even tried to have children removed from healthy family homes.
+They do not speak for us!

 Who is trying to ban books?

-Extremist politicians and outside groups who want to undermine public education are attempting to ban books in every state, with increasing frequency.
+The majority of us don’t want book bans, but extremist politicians and outside groups who want to undermine public education are attempting to ban books in every state, with increasing frequency.
 Groups such as Moms for Liberty are often used as the messengers at school board meetings and state legislative hearings to call for these bans.
-Despite the name, their actions limit the individual freedom of other families and they do not speak for mainstream moms.
+Despite the name, their actions aren’t pro-liberty at all – they want to limit the individual freedom of all families and they do not speak for mainstream moms.

 In many situations, the actions of just one parent can result in dozens of books being banned.
 When someone requests a book ban, too often, it is removed from the shelves before it can even go through a review process.
 Meanwhile, the entire community is unable to access that information.

-The majority of us don’t want book bans.
-Join us at our next Banned Book Club event, together we can put an end to this nonsense.
+Learn how to take action in your community by downloading our Parent Playbook.
+And Join us at our next Banned Book Club event.
+Together, we can put an end to this nonsense.

 If book bans are so unpopular, why are they banning books?